partrickJhonson/beef/Hooked-Browser.md

 ### Details ###

 The hooked browser is co-ordinated by the Communication Server.
-There are two types of hooked browsers - OnlineHookedBrowser and OfflineHookedBrowser
+There are two types of hooked browsers - [[Online Hooked Browser|https://github.com/beefproject/beef/wiki/Online-Hooked-Browser]] and [[Offline Hooked Browser|https://github.com/beefproject/beef/wiki/Offline-Hooked-Browser]]